gamemann/XDP-Firewall/README.md

 Everything besides the main `enabled` and `action` options within a filter are **not** required.
 This means you do not have to define them within your config.

-**Note** - As of right now, you can specify up to 100 maximum filters.
-This is due to BPF's max jump limit within the while loop.
+**Note** - As of right now, you can specify up to 90 maximum filters.
+This is due to BPF's limitations with complexity and jumps.
+If you want more than 90 filters, you may increase BPF limitations manually or with a patch.
+If you want to do this, please read [this](https://github.com/gamemann/XDP-Forwarding/tree/master/patches) README from my XDP Forwarding project.
+Afterwards, feel free to raise the `MAX_FILTERS` constant in the `src/xdpfw.h` [file](https://github.com/gamemann/XDP-Firewall/blob/master/src/xdpfw.h#L6) and then recompile the firewall.

 ## Configuration Example
 Here's an example of a config: